trustoverip/tswg-cesr-specification/spec/spec.md

 ### Composability

 An encoding has Composability when any set of self-framing concatenated Primitives expressed in either the Text domain or Binary domain may be converted as a group to the other Domain and back again without loss.
 Essentially, Composability provides round-trippable lossless conversion between Text and Binary domain representations of any set of concatenated Primitives when converted as a set not merely individually.
 The property enables a Stream processor to safely convert en-masse a Stream in the Text domain to an equivalent Stream in the Binary domain for compact transmission that may be safely converted back to Text domain en-masse by a Stream processor at the other end for further processing or archival storage.
-The use of Count codes as independently composable groups enables hierarchical compositions.
+The use of Count Codes as independently composable groups enables hierarchical compositions.
 Such a hierarchically composable encoding protocol enables pipelining (multiplexing and de-multiplexing) of complex Streams in either text or compact binary.
 This allows management at scale for high-bandwidth applications that benefit from core affinity off-loading of Streams [[ref: Affinity]].

-### Abstract domain representations
+### Abstract Domain representations

-The Cryptographic primitives defined in CESR inhabit three different Domains each with a different representation.
+The Cryptographic Primitives defined in CESR inhabit three different Domains each with a different representation.
 The first Domain is called Text for streamable text and is denoted as ‘T’.
 The second Domain is called Binary for streamable binary and is denoted as ‘B’.
 Composability is defined between the ‘T’ and ‘B’ domains.
 The third Domain is called Raw, which is non-streamable binary, and is denoted as ‘R’.
 The third Domain is special because Primitives in this Domain are represented by a pair or two-tuple of values namely (text code, raw binary) or `(code, raw)` for short.
-The text code element of the ‘R’ Domain pair is a string of one or more text characters that provides the type and size information for the encoded Primitive when in the ‘T’ Domain.
+The text code element of the ‘R’ domain pair is a string of one or more text characters that provides the type and size information for the encoded Primitive when in the ‘T’ domain.
 The raw binary element is composed of bytes.
-The actual use of Cryptographic primitives happens in the ‘R’ Domain using the raw binary element of the `(code, raw)` pair.
-Cryptographic primitive values are usually represented as strings of bytes that represent very large integers.
+The actual use of Cryptographic Primitives happens in the ‘R’ domain using the raw binary element of the `(code, raw)` pair.
+Cryptographic Primitive values are usually represented as strings of bytes that represent very large integers.
 Cryptographic libraries typically assume that the inputs and outputs of their functions will be such strings of bytes.
-The raw binary element of the ‘R’ Domain pair is such a string of bytes.
-The CESR protocol, however, is not limited to merely encoding Cryptographic primitives but any primary data type (numbers, text, datetimes, lists, maps) may be encoded in a composable way.
+The raw binary element of the ‘R’ domain pair is such a string of bytes.
+The CESR protocol, however, is not limited to merely encoding Cryptographic Primitives but any primary data type (numbers, text, datetimes, lists, maps) may be encoded in a composable way.

-A given Primitive in the ‘T’ Domain is denoted with `t`.
-A member of an indexed set of Primitives in the ‘T’ Domain is denoted with `t[k]`.
-Likewise, a given Primitive in the ‘B’ Domain is denoted with `b`.
-A member of an indexed set of Primitives in the ‘B’ Domain is denoted with `b[k]`.
-Similarly, a given Primitive in the ‘R’ Domain is denoted with `r`.
-A member of an indexed set of Primitives in the R’ Domain is denoted with `r[k]`.
+A given Primitive in the ‘T’ domain is denoted with `t`.
+A member of an indexed set of Primitives in the ‘T’ domain is denoted with `t[k]`.
+Likewise, a given Primitive in the ‘B’ domain is denoted with `b`.
+A member of an indexed set of Primitives in the ‘B’ domain is denoted with `b[k]`.
+Similarly, a given Primitive in the ‘R’ domain is denoted with `r`.
+A member of an indexed set of Primitives in the R’ domain is denoted with `r[k]`.

-#### Transformations between domains
+#### Transformations between Domains

-Although the Composability property mentioned in the previous section only applies to conversions back and forth between the ‘T’, and ‘B’, Domains, conversions between the ‘R’, and ‘T’ Domains, as well as conversions between the ‘R’ and ‘B’ Domains,  also are defined and supported by the protocol as described in detail in this section.
+Although the Composability property mentioned in the previous section only applies to conversions back and forth between the ‘T’, and ‘B’, domains, conversions between the ‘R’, and ‘T’ domains, as well as conversions between the ‘R’ and ‘B’ domains, also are defined and supported by the protocol as described in detail in this section.
 As a result, there is a total of six transformations, one in each direction, among the three Domains.

-Let `T(B)` denote the abstract transformation function from the ‘B’ Domain to the ‘T’ Domain.
+Let `T(B)` denote the abstract transformation function from the ‘B’ domain to the ‘T’ domain.
 This is the dual of `B(T)` below.

-Let `B(T)` denote the abstract transformation function from the ‘T’ Domain to the ‘B’ Domain.
+Let `B(T)` denote the abstract transformation function from the ‘T’ domain to the ‘B’ domain.
 This is the dual of `T(B)` above.

-Let `T(R)` denote the abstract transformation function from the ‘R’ Domain to the ‘T’ Domain.
+Let `T(R)` denote the abstract transformation function from the ‘R’ domain to the ‘T’ domain.
 This is the dual of `R(T)` below.

-Let `R(T)` denote the abstract transformation function from the ‘T’ Domain to the ‘R’ Domain.
+Let `R(T)` denote the abstract transformation function from the ‘T’ domain to the ‘R’ domain.
 This is the dual of `T(R)` above.

-Let `B(R)` denote the abstract transformation function from the ‘R’ Domain to the ‘B’ Domain.
+Let `B(R)` denote the abstract transformation function from the ‘R’ domain to the ‘B’ domain.
 This is the dual of `R(B)` below.

-Let `R(B)` denote the abstract transformation function from the ‘B’ Domain to the ‘R’ Domain.
+Let `R(B)` denote the abstract transformation function from the ‘B’ domain to the ‘R’ domain.
 This is the dual of `B(R)` above.

 Given these transformations, a complete a circuit of transformations can be completed that starts in any of the three Domains and then crosses over the other two Domains in either direction.